 What is known as the DUI absorption rate is a rate of alcohol metabolism that will change as time goes by and as the person stops drinking.

 Because testing of blood or breath occurs sometimes after driving – and the crime has to do with being above the limit at the time of driving, Los Angeles DUI prosecutors have to call experts to testify as to the BAC level at the time of driving.
 The prosecutor will try to prove that you were above the legal limit of .08% BAC at the time of driving and thus guilty of a DUI in Los Angeles.
 The expert prosecutorial witness will testify by making educated guesses as to what was blood alcohol concentration (BAC) a the time of driving by looking at the time passed since driving, knowing how much alcohol was consumed, and the level of alcohol at the time of testing.
 This technique is called “retrograde extrapolation” and it is very inaccurate.
 The reason it is inaccurate is the expert’s necessity to make assumptions about the driver that is based on averaging all people together.
 For example, government experts will usually assume that all people are “fully absorbed” 30 minutes after drinking.
 However, this assumption was proven wrong and other scientific research shows that absorption can last 60 minutes and up to 6 hours.
-Goldfrank’s Toxicologic Emergencies Treatise states that “80% to 90% of ingested dosage is fully absorbed within 60 minutes when conditions are optimal”.
+For example, Goldfrank’s Toxicologic Emergencies Treatise, which is a book commonly used to study alcohol impairment by doctors and other health science professionals states that “80% to 90% of ingested dosage is fully absorbed within 60 minutes when conditions are optimal”.
 But often conditions are not optimal and a great many things affect absorption.
-Experts found that alcohol does not absorb until food leaves the stomach, which is why the absorption rate slows to up to 6 hours.
+Some experts concluded in their research that alcohol does not absorb until food leaves the stomach, which is why the absorption rate slows to up to 6 hours or more.

 WHAT AFFECTS THE RATE OF ALCOHOL ABSORPTION AND ELIMINATION